maflcko/b-c-gui-translations-review/reviews/pl.md

         <translation>Wczytaj PSBT ze schowka…</translation>

 ERR
-The translation is missing the shortcut marker "&" (it must appear exactly once like in the source).
-Also ensure the ellipsis character is preserved.
+Missing accelerator ampersand.
+The source has one '&' and the translation must also contain exactly one.

 Correct translation:
 Wczytaj PSBT ze &schowka…